 Indian English must be the reference model

-The best phonics programmes for Jaipur children do not try to replace Indian English with a British or American accent.
-They teach the 44 English phonemes as used in educated Indian English — addressing the specific phoneme substitutions Hindi and Rajasthani speakers make, not treating the child's first language as a liability to overcome.
+The best phonics programmes for Jaipur children do not try to scrub out the local accent and bolt on a British or American one.
+They teach the 44 English phonemes as they are actually spoken in educated Indian English, and they expect — and correct — the specific substitutions a Hindi- or Marwari-speaking child will make.
+The home language is treated as the starting point to build on, never as a fault to erase.

 | English sound | Common Jaipur substitution | Example |